(This is the second of a 2-part series. See Part 1 here.)

 Lancaster is referring to the growing and worrying presence of the hemlock wooly adelgid (HWA), an aphid-like insect that attacks and kills hemlock trees of all ages.
 Its egg sacs, which look like cotton balls or clumps of snow, can be found at the base of needles and can be spread by wind, animals, as well as by the movement of logs, and other wood products including firewood.

 “The little tiny bit of old growth we have left is probably going to be cut in half in the next 20 to 30 years unless we can find some kind of adequate control measure for the HWA,” explains Lancaster.
-8
+Many argue there is little stopping the HWA without using chemical or biological control.

 That’s why we should be conserving forests that are not hemlock dominant and especially forests that are clearly meeting the [old growth] definition, but even those that are just close… we have to bump up stands otherwise that number is just going to drop, because we’re going to lose a significant amount of what we have left.